 Beautiful coastlines and beaches, mountain top walks, and relaxing day spas all await you in parts of regional Victoria.
-Here are some places you should pack the car and head to once this is all over.
+Here are some places you should pack the car and head to.

 Travel time: 3.5 hours